Strophox/tetro-tui/README.md

 - Next Pieces: Are polled from the generator, kept in a queue and can be viewed.
 - Pieces played so far: A counter for each locked piece by type is stored.
 - Lines cleared: (Yes)<sup>2</sup>.
-- (Speed) Level: Increases every 10 line clears and influences only drop/lock delay.
+- Gravity Level: Increases every 10 line clears and influences only drop/lock delay.
 - Scoring: Line clears trigger a score bonus, which takes into account number of lines cleared, spins, combos, back-to-backs; See [Scoring](#scoring).

 </details>